 Why is my EC2 instance not appearing under Managed Instances in the Systems Manager console?

-My Amazon Elastic Compute Cloud (Amazon EC2) instance is not appearing under Managed Instances in the AWS Systems Manager console.
+My Amazon Elastic Compute Cloud (Amazon EC2) instance doesn't appear under Managed Instances in the AWS Systems Manager console.

-A managed instance is an EC2 instance that is configured for use with Systems Manager.
-Managed instances can use Systems Manager services such as Run Command, Patch Manager, and Automation workflows.
+A managed instance is an Amazon EC2 instance that is configured for use with Systems Manager.
+Managed instances can use Systems Manager services such as Run Command, Patch Manager, and Session Manager.

 - Have the AWS Systems Manager Agent (SSM Agent) installed and running.